Geology A Level

-Practical work will run every week, this involves studying rocks and minerals.
+Practical work will run every week, this involves studying rocks and minerals and fossils.
 Practical notes, annotated drawings and photographs will enable students build up a detailed record of all the specimens they have studied.

 GCSE Maths concepts will be used to a basic level.

 Subject Combinations and Progression

 Good combinations would be Geography, Environmental Studies, Physics and Biology.
 If students are intending to follow a career in Geology they should study 2 science courses.

 There are three written exams all taken in June.
 These are Geological Investigations, Geological Principles and Processes, and Geological Applications

 GCSE Core and Additional Science grade 5 preferred with 5 in GCSE Maths preferred.